SteveBarnett/Remixing/_thinking/thoughts-on-ai-october-2025.md

     - Deface the currency, reject the terms, refuse to play the rigged game
     - Leave our human mark on the things we create
     - Refuse to compete on the machines’ terms
+    - Saying no. "I would prefer not to" a la [Bartleby, the Scrivener](https://en.wikipedia.org/wiki/Bartleby,_the_Scrivener)
 - I'm human-centred
     - Be humanly stubborn and specific
     - Be rude to screens